Relief in Italy at ECB plan, Monti says reforms must continue

 He added: “Without a commitment by governments to continue with austerity policies on one hand and growth on the other the European problem will not be solved.”

-His words were echoed by Enrico Cucchiani, head of retail bank Intesa Sanpaolo (ISP.MI), who told reporters the ECB had taken an important step and now European fiscal, economic and eventually political integration must accelerate.
+His words were echoed by Enrico Cucchiani, head of retail bank Intesa Sanpaolo, who told reporters the ECB had taken an important step and now European fiscal, economic and eventually political integration must accelerate.
 “None of this will be enough if each state does not do its homework.”

 Gianluca Garbi, CEO of Banca Sistema, said Monti should ask for help from euro zone rescue funds - something he is resisting and which would be unpopular politically - as a way of locking the country into painful reforms passed over the last year.